- Why Research

 Despite improvements in surgical techniques and imaging, challenges remain in achieving tumor free margins during breast cancer surgery, often requiring patients who undergo lumpectomy to face additional surgery to achieve complete tumor removal.

-These trials will help further efforts to identify tumor markers that separate normal tissue from cancerous tissue, improve surgical results for women with early stage breast cancer, determine the best technique of breast MRI in advanced breast cancers, and reduce the need for multiple surgeries.
+Two phase II trials are ongoing to further efforts to identify tumor markers that separate normal tissue from cancerous tissue, improve surgical results for women with early stage breast cancer, and determine the best technique of breast MRI in advanced breast cancers.

 Mehra Golshan, MD, a breast surgical oncologist, is the Medical Director for International Oncology Programs at the Dana-Farber/Brigham and Women’s Cancer Center, Dr. Abdul Mohsen and Sultana Al-Tuwaijri Distinguished Chair in Surgical Oncology, and Associate Professor of Surgery at Harvard Medical School.